DilfaThayyil/AadharXtract-Client/README.md

 ✅ Upload front and back images of an Aadhaar card
 ✅ Preview uploaded images instantly
 ✅ Trigger OCR extraction via backend API
-✅ Display Aadhaar details in a clean layout
+✅ Display Aadhaar details in a clean and responsive layout

 ---